 A brief description of the Year 1 curriculum follows.
 However, please note that our assessments guide our planning and teaching for the class so some pupils may require further support with the Reception objectives before they can successfully access the Year 1 curriculum, whereas others will need extending and challenging.

 Phonics - Phonics work will involve word building, hearing and building rhyming word families and alphabetical order.
 Pupils will be encouraged to know the sounds and the names of all the letters of the alphabet.
-We build on the Jolly Phonics programme that they learnt in Year R as well as starting the Jolly Grammar scheme.
+We build on the Letters and Sounds scheme alongside Monster Phonics.
 This links with our grammar work which focuses on sentence building strategies and demarcation.
 Pupils will have the opportunity to work in a role-play situation and take part in various drama activities.

-Maths - Our daily Maths lessons will focus on numbers to twenty, adding, subtracting, making sequences and patterns and applying this knowledge to money work.
-We will also be working on measurement of length and time (calendar and clock) and recognising a range of 2D and 3D shapes.
+Maths - Our daily Maths lessons will focus on numbers to twenty, adding, subtracting, finding less and more than a number, partitioning numbers, making sequences and patterns and applying this knowledge to real life situations.
+We will also study 2-D and 3-D shapes, we will name and sort shapes as well as making patterns with them.

-Art/DT- Our Art work will focus on drawing and painting.
-In Design Technology we will be looking at 'Freestanding Structures'.
+Art and Design - Our Art work will focus on drawing and painting.
 The children will be making their own models out of Junk Modelling.
+This will be related to our topic theme.
 We will, of course, also be making various Christmas decorations!